Why Study Polish?

 This two-year provisional schedule is available to assist you with long-term planning.
 Please note that this schedule is subject to change and represents our best projection as of the date on the document.
 Please refer to the UWM Schedule of Classes for each term before registering to confirm which classes are offered.

-The Department of Foreign Languages and Literature offers four semesters of instruction in Polish language, as well as courses on Polish literature and culture taught in English.
+The Department of Ancient and Modern Languages, Literatures, and Cultures offers four semesters of instruction in Polish language, as well as courses on Polish literature and culture taught in English.
 Credits are available for UWM’s summer study abroad program in Lublin, Poland.

 Michael Mikos, Professor